 ‘In our final mock core conversion testing, without using Slack for communications, we had support desk wait times of over one hour the entire day.
 During our live core conversion, using Slack to provide constant communication, those wait times were non-existent.’

 ‘With the real-time updates being pushed out through Slack, we experienced a substantial reduction in calls coming in to our team support line.’

 Creating better member experiences through automation and real-time data

 To set itself apart in a competitive banking market, Credit Union 1 focuses on creating great member experiences.
 The company uses Slack Workflow Builder to provide better, faster member service.

-For example, its team of credit union tellers uses a workflow to send relationship managers leads and referrals as members come into branches and discuss their needs.
-There’s also a workflow that routes member follow-ups to specialists who can service those requests, such as taking out an auto loan or adding an authorized signer to an account.
+For example, its team of credit union clerks uses a workflow to send leads and referrals to relationship managers as members come into branches and discuss their needs.
+There’s also a workflow that routes member follow-ups to specialists who can service those requests, such as taking out a car loan or adding an authorised signer to an account.
 The workflow prompts team members to input the member’s name, phone number, request type, status and any other key details.
-Then the team member who picks up the request will know exactly what the member needs so they can offer more timely support.
+Then the team member who picks up the request will know exactly what the member needs so that they can offer more timely support.

-“Workflows help standardize our communication,” Burgess says.
-“Imagine we have 150 employees in our branches—if they’re each making member appointments in their own way, it would take forever, and we would miss valuable information.
-With Workflow Builder, we’re able to automate this process, which has resulted in a 20% increase in time saved.”
+‘Workflows help standardise our communication,’ Burgess says.
+‘Imagine we have 150 employees in our branches – if they’re each making member appointments in their own way, it would take forever, and we would miss valuable information.
+With Workflow Builder, we’re able to automate this process, which has resulted in a 20% increase in time saved.’